microprediction/timemachines/README.md

 A loose convention but:

-       e < 0    -  Tells skater that it should update the state but the actual emitted result won't be used. e > 0    -  Tells skater that the result will matter, so be sure to compute it.
+       e < 0    -  Tells skater that it should update the state but the actual emitted result won't be used. e = 0    -  Tells skater that the result will matter, so be sure to compute it. e > 0    -  Tells the skater that it has plenty of time, so maybe performing a periodic "fit" is in order, if that's something it does.

 This can be very useful for testing, since we can set e<0 during burn-in.